 Oh hi love.
 I wouldn’t imagine that I will ever post a Beauty Haul journal, but here it goes!
-Airasia invited me and three other influencers for a familiarization trip to New Zealand Northern island a week ago (read it here and here), and on our last day in Auckland, we (four girls) were guilty of wrecking our credit cards by spending them all on skincare products.
+Airasia invited me and three other influencers for a familiarization trip to New Zealand Northern island a week ago (read it here and here), and on our last day in Auckland, we (four girls) were guilty of wrecking our credit cards by spending them all on magnificent NZ natural skincare products: Lush, Antipodes, Trilogy & Rotorua Mud Mask!

 I didn’t get any single make up products this time and only focused on skincare brands.
 The best thing about buying them here is, everything we found and purchased was mostly organic #ecochic is #anotherexcuseforsplurging.